Email: m.maallah@nhs.net

 London Northwest University Healthcare NHS Trust (Northwest London Clinical Trail Alliances)

-While attending the NIHR ARC Improvement Leader Fellowship, Dr. Mallaah will work alongside Marsha Alter and Shivali Lakhani; Senior Community Pharmacists in Northwest London and under the supervision and guidance of Prof. Mitch Blair (Professors of Paediatrics and Child Public Health at Imperial College London) to investigate the barriers and drivers of launching the Self Care Pharmacy First Scheme for Children services in NWL.
-Through examining the population with the highest rate of A&E and GPs attendances of children’s low acuity presentations within the area.
-Data addressing the public acceptability of this scheme and the needs of the Community Pharmacists to deliver this service will then be collected from the targeted population through detailed surveys and interviews.
+In the NIHR ARC Improvement Leader Fellowship project, Dr. Mallaah has been working with Marsha Alter and Shivali Lakhani; Senior Community Pharmacists in Northwest London, under the supervision and guidance of Prof. Mitch Blair (Professors of Paediatrics and Child Public Health at Imperial College London) and in collaboration with the Self-Care Academic Research Unit (SCARU) at the Department of Primary Care & Public Health, Imperial College London, to investigate the barriers and drivers of setting a service in which the community pharmacy team can support in managing minor illnesses in children in NWL.
+Within this project, the team aims to collect data addressing the parents’ acceptability of this scheme and the needs of the Community Pharmacists to deliver this service through detailed surveys and interviews.